secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ### Attacker Resources and Capabilities

 The SCC considers only the following same attacker resources and capabilities for all standardized security levels:

 - The attacker knows all used algorithms and parameters except secrets according to Kerckhoffs's principle.
 - The attacker has access to the system used for cryptography operations and can utilize its cryptography operations apart from obtaining secrets. *TODO is a more formal definition useful, e.g. a list of [Attack Models](https://en.wikipedia.org/wiki/Attack_model)?* *TODO What about side-channels, especially if the attacker has access to the system?*
 - The attacker can utilize very high-performance computing resources such as super computers and distributed computing (e.g. this includes very high memory, storage, processing and networking performance)

-Further levels with finer attacker definitions can be added by other organizations.
+Further levels with other attacker definitions can be added by other organizations.

 ## Security Level Extensions/Extendability